-Item Description Notes Start Time section Specifies the timestamp that is associated with the beginning of This value is required. the event.
+Item Description Notes Start Time section Specifies the timestamp that is associated with the beginning of the event.
+This value is required.
 You will use the Field check box and subsequent options to define the value in this section.
 If you type a date, you must use the correct format.
 End Time section Specifies the timestamp that is associated with the end of the event.
-You should only define a value in this section when the Has Duration field is set to True . rIMPORTANT: If the policy contains a Close Event node, you should not specify values in this section.
-You should specify values in the End Time section on the Properties window that is displayed for the Close Event node.
+You should only define a value in this section when the Has Duration field is set to True .
 You will use the Field check box and subsequent options to define the value in this section.
 If you type a date, you must use the correct format.
-Close Descrip- tion section Specifies a description of why the event was closed. rIMPORTANT: If the policy contains a Close Event node, you should not specify values in this section.
+Close Descrip- tion section Specifies a description of why the event was closed. ⚠IMPORTANT: If the policy contains a Close Event node, you should not specify values in this section.
 You should specify values in the Close Description section on the Properties window that is displayed for the Close Event node.
 You will use the Field check box and subsequent options to define the value in this section.

 Item Description Notes Has Duration section Specifies whether or not there is an end time associated with the event.
 You will use the Field check box and subsequent options to define the value in this section.
-The value that you define must be a logical result (i.e., Yes or No). rimportant: If the policy contains a Close Event node, you must set the value in this field to True.
+The value that you define must be a logical result (i.e., Yes or No). ∧IMPORTANT: If the policy contains a Close Event node , you must set the value in this field to True .
 Time Line Reset section This field is not currently used.
 None